 platforms to spread the word.

-Focus your efforts and spend time networking and spreading the word about your business and success is sure to follow.
+Focus your efforts and spend time networking and spreading the word about your business (including messages on hold) and success is sure to follow.